 - Effectively repair bugs

-- It does not require maintenance and software can be updated itself.
+- It does not require maintenance and the software can be updated itself.

 - The official archive upholds cutting-edge and modern packages of programming.